Heath Minjin Wilson

 COMMUNITY: Peppimenarti, NT

-We are proud to represent Heath Minjin Wilson, who epitomizes the exciting next generation of contemporary Indigenous Australian artists.
-Heath's clan is Tyemirri, he comes from Freshwater Country and his totem is Emire (Water Snake).
+We are proud to represent Heath Minjin Wilson, one of the exciting young voices in contemporary Aboriginal Australian art.
+Heath belongs to the Tyemirri clan, comes from Freshwater Country, and his totem is Emire (Water Snake).

-Heath comes from a grand line of leading Aboriginal artists.
-He is the grandson of the master weaver, renowned painter, respected elder and award-winning artist Regina Pilawuk Wilson.
-His mother is the award-winning artist Helen McCarthy Tyalmuty.
-His aunts include talented artists Kerry Madawyn McCarthy and Regina Bamagaya McCarthy.
-His great aunt is Rosemary Parrabatj Morgan.
+Heath comes from an extraordinary lineage of artists and cultural knowledge holders.
+He is the grandson of master weaver, renowned painter, respected Elder and award-winning artist Regina Pilawuk Wilson.
+His mother is award-winning artist Helen McCarthy Tyalmuty, while his aunties include acclaimed artists Kerry Madawyn McCarthy and Regina Bamagaya McCarthy.
+His great-aunt is Rosemary Parrabatj Morgan.